 - Authenticates all legally binding actions of the Association;

-- Is responsible for ensuring effectiveness of all governing policies;
+- Is responsible for ensuring the effectiveness of all governing policies;

-- Is an ex-officio member of all standing committees, except the nominating committee;
+- Is an ex-officio member of all standing committees, except the Election Committee;

-- Signs checks in the absence of the Treasurer and has sign-off responsibility for financial statements and audits;
+- Signs checks in the absence of the Treasurer and has sign-off responsibility for financial statements, tax returns, and audits;

-- Reports on Association activities, status, and developments at least twice annually to the EC and annually to the full membership at the conference; and,
+- Reports on Association activities, status, and developments at least twice annually to the EC and annually to the full membership at the Annual Business Meeting; and,

 - Creates special (ad-hoc) committees and appoints their members as needed.

-- Works closely with the Treasurer, Secretary, and Vice President of Communications and Marketing to create and implement successful procedures, activities, and plans;
+- Works closely with the Treasurer, Secretary, and Vice President of Communication and Marketing to create and implement successful procedures, activities, and plans;

-- Receives, reviews, and authorizes all reports from Officers intended for the EC or membership, subject to President approval;
+- Receives, reviews, and authorizes all reports from Officers and Standing Committees intended for the EC or membership, subject to President approval;

-- Stands in as needed for the President at the President’s request to at Association meetings and to conduct Association business as required.
+- Stands in as needed for the President at the President’s request at Association meetings and to conduct any Association business as required.

-- Is chiefly responsible for advancing the Association through effective communications, marketing, and membership-building strategies and activities.
+- Is responsible for advancing the Association through effective communication, marketing, and membership-building strategies and activities.

-- Manages all aspects of the Associations internal and external communication—from e-mail programs to social media, publicity, advertising, and web site—assessing suitability, value, and effectiveness;
+- Is responsible for oversight of all Association internal and external communication, from e-mail programs to social media, publicity, advertising, and web site, assessing suitability, cost, and value;

-- Creates, budgets for, implements, and evaluates an annual internal communication and development plan designed to strengthen the Association’s value as a professional resource to its members;
+- Working with the Treasurer, creates, budgets for, implements, and evaluates an annual internal communication and development plan designed to expand membership and strengthen the Association’s value as a professional resource to its members;

 - Hires, subject to approval of the EC, a digital/media specialist to manage and regularly improve all aspects of this communication system;

-- Prepares an Annual Report for the fall EC meeting on annual goals, outcomes, opportunities, challenges, and prospects for expanding the Association’s presence, growing revenue, and building membership.
+- Prepares an Annual Report for the fall EC meeting on goals, outcomes, opportunities, challenges, and prospects for expanding the Association’s presence, growing its revenue, and building membership.

-- Is chief financial officer of the Association;
+- Is the chief financial officer of the Association;

-- Prepares, maintains, reviews, and submits all annual budgets according to generally accepted accounting/budgetary standards;
+- Prepares, maintains, reviews, and submits all budgets according to generally accepted accounting/budgetary standards;

 - Maintains current, accessible data on income and expenses, reviewable by the President and Vice President whenever necessary;

-- Authorized to make payments for expenses up to $250.00; payments exceeding that amount require the signature of the President or his or her designated officer;
+- Is authorized to make payments for expenses up to $250.00; payments exceeding that amount require the approval of the President or his or her designated officer;

 - Manages Association assets for optimal return on investment;